The Bible says that humans were directly and uniquely created by God. We are not products of an evolutionary process that began with lower life forms.

 We do not know if it limited the adaptability of DNA, which may have led to the demise of certain species in times past.

-We do know enough about DNA, however, to recognize that God’s intelligent version of evolution is an incredibly elegant explanation for the diversity and sophistication of plant and animal life on earth.
+However, we know enough about DNA to recognize that God’s intelligent version of evolution is an incredibly elegant explanation for the diversity and sophistication of plant and animal life on earth.

 Our Uniqueness